 Advantages of Lined Pipe

-- A lined pipe can withstand in tough chemical environments
+• A lined pipe can withstand tough chemical environments

-- And Also offer abrasion resistant property with hard lined material
+• And Also offer an abrasion-resistant property with hard-lined material

 Disadvantages of Lined Pipe

-- The lined pipe is manufactured in small length pipe spools hence, large no of flange joints in line, which increased maintenance costs and chances of leakages.
+• The lined pipe is manufactured in small length pipe spools hence, large no of flange joints in line, which increases maintenance costs and chances of leakages.

 Clad Pipe